sashaegorov/tintintin/README.md

 ## Database

-The default is a SQLite file named blog.db.
-To use something else, see config.yml.sample or change uri at the top of main.rb

-The database will be created automatically when the server is executed.
-## Database

-The default is a SQLite file named blog.db.
+The default is a SQLite, file named `blog.db`.
 To use something else, set DATABASE_URL in your environment when running the app, i.e.:

     $ DATABASE_URL='mysql://localhost/myblog' ruby main.rb

-Or, modify the Sequel.connect statement at the top of main.rb.
+Don't modify the Sequel.connect statement at the top of main.rb.
+It's bad.

-The database will be created automatically when the server is executed.
+All necessary tables will be created automatically when the server is executed.

 ## Add comments
 There are no comments by default.
 If you wish to activate comments, create an account and a website on [Disqus](http://www.disqus.com) and enter the website shortname as the **:disqus_shortname** value in the Blog config struct.